 - take too much medication

 - combine medications that shouldn’t be combined

-- forget to take a dose of your medication on time
+- forget to take a dose on time

-Read on to learn how to properly take, store, and handle your medications and what to do if you accidentally take too much or the wrong medication.
+Read on to learn how to properly take, store, and handle your medications and what to do if you accidentally take too much or the wrong one.

 When reading a label, you should be looking for a few key pieces of information, including: